pupil-labs/pupil-docs/alpha-lab/dense-pose/index.md

 ## Steps

-1. Download a [Raw data export]() from your project in Pupil Cloud.
+1. Download a recording from your project in Pupil Cloud (in Timeseries & Scene Video Format).
-2. Upload (uncompressed) one of the subfolders (recording folder) that you're interested in to Google Drive from the raw data export.
+2. Upload (uncompressed) one of the recording folders that you're interested to your Google Drive Account.
+(Don't want to use Google Drive?
+Check out how to [run it locally](#running-locally).)
 3. Access our [Google Colab Notebook](https://colab.research.google.com/drive/1s6mBNAhcnxhJlqxeaQ2IZMk_Ca381p25?usp=sharing) and carefully follow the instructions.

 <div class="mb-4" style="display:flex;justify-content:center;">